 - A particular fabric that becomes a signature of sorts

 - Text written with ink on top of the quilt

 In other words, she becomes known for works that contain a certain characteristic.
 For a painter it might be loose brushstrokes, impasto, or a repeated image.
 Kehinde Wiley, who painted the official portrait of President Obama, is known for his highly decorative backgrounds around his subjects.
 Sarah Sze brings together hundreds and thousands of found objects to create detailed multimedia landscape installations.

 What are you known for?

-You can work in as many styles as you want, but if you have two very different bodies of work you will do twice the work marketing it.
-For three different styles, you should exert three times the marketing effort if you want to do it right.
+You can work in as many styles as you want, but separate bodies of work might mean separate audiences.
+It might also mean that if you have two very different bodies of work you will do twice the work marketing it.
+Three different styles might mean exerting three times the marketing effort.

-3 different styles of art = 3 different audiences = 3 times the marketing effort
+3 different styles of art = [possibly] 3 different audiences = 3 times the marketing effort

 His close friend, Mark Rothko, became known for large bands of thin pigment floating on the canvas surface.
 The colors differ, but we know a Rothko when we see it.